 Fortified with financial backing, the TPEF again approached the University's College of Technology.
 In 1990, the Foundation pledged a $30,000 start-up grant as well as an additional $120,000 over four years to help pay a professor's salary and defer operational costs (this $150,000 pledge was paid off in October of 1996).
 The College launched a nationwide search for a graphic communications technology professor/coordinator in 1992.
 In early 1993, the faculty of the College and the TPEF agreed to ask Dr. Jerry Waite to join the University as a tenure-track faculty member.
-Dr. Waite, a graphic-arts instructor who had accumulated 19-years of teaching experience at the Don Bosco Technical Institute in Rosemead, California, was asked to formulate an appropriate sequence of courses, recruit students, oversee the outfitting of laboratory facilities (shown at left with "Ben Franklin" [aka Harry Benson] using the first donated machine...an OVAC exposure unit) and build the program to a position of national prominence.
+Dr. Waite, a graphic-arts instructor who had accumulated 19-years of teaching experience at the Don Bosco Technical Institute in Rosemead, California, was asked to formulate an appropriate sequence of courses, recruit students, oversee the outfitting of laboratory facilities (shown on right with "Ben Franklin" [aka Harry Benson] using the first donated machine - an OVAC exposure unit) and build the program to a position of national prominence.
 He accepted the offer because the opportunity to start a brand new curriculum was both challenging and exhilarating.
 He arrived in Houston in August 1993 and began preparing the new curriculum.
-More information about Dr. Waite is available here.

 The original graphic communications technology curriculum (GRTC) was an area of emphasis in the Technology Leadership and Supervision (TLS) Program.
 It was designed to prepare professional supervisors and managers for the highly unique and specialized printing and publishing industry, which is ranked among the largest industries in the United States.
 Individuals who wish to lead printing and publishing businesses need a broad understanding of graphic communications processes from ideation through image preparation, reproduction, and finishing.
 In addition, they need a background in supervisory theory and methodology.
 Because no other baccalaureate-level graphic communications technology program that specialized in supervision existed in the state of Texas, the need for printing supervisors was acute.
 To satisfy this need, the Department aspired to become the premiere center for graphic communications technology in the Southwest.
 The department's goal was to compete with the nationally known and respected programs offered by California Polytechnic State University, San Luis Obispo, and by Rochester Institute of Technology.